ste616/miriad-source-adder/README.md

 This is why the script has a `--temp-dir` argument, and why you are encouraged to use it.
 All files will be generated under this temporary directory.
 If you don't use it, all the files will be created in the current directory.

-There is one exception: the final output dataset (as specified by the `--out` argument) is put in the current directory.
+There is one exception: the final output dataset (as specified by the `--out` argument) is put in the current directory (or in whichever directory you have specified as part of the `--out` argument).

+__There is a default output name for the mixed dataset__

+If you don't give an `--out` argument, then the mixed dataset will just be the name of the real dataset, with `.sourceadd` appended.

 __uvmodel doesn't always work__